 Your Goals Will Shape How You Learn

 Why are you learning Spanish?
-For people that plan to travel to a Spanish speaking country for a week, the bare minimum level of comprehension and speaking ability will suffice.
+For people who plan to travel to a Spanish-speaking country for a week, the bare minimum level of comprehension and speaking ability will suffice.
 A few phrases for your travels?
 It shouldn’t take even the slowest learners longer than a few days or a week to do that.
 It’s a pure memory game at this stage and cognitive tricks such as mnemonics will really help hear.
-Why go to all the trouble of learning to speak Spanish fluently when it won’t have a big impact on your experience.
+Why go to all the trouble of learning to speak Spanish fluently when it won’t have a big impact on your experience?

-The Most Important Factor is Time Spent Practising
+The Most Important Factor is the Time Spent Practising

 It doesn’t matter if you started learning Spanish ten years ago or a week ago.
 The amount of time you spend actually doing the work is what’s important.
 People might say, “Oh, I’ve been studying the Spanish language for ten years, I should be fluent by now”.
 But spending a half-hour a week studying will probably not move the needle in terms of progress as much as a few weeks intensive study with a native speaker, for example.